Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Analysis of the Betula data

+As a sensitivity analysis we compare how the point estimates and uncertainty varied when setting one sensitivity parameter at a time to zero, while the remaining sensitivity parameters are given the priors described in Section 7.2.
+Setting $\gamma_j$ to zero resulted in a estimate of $\tau$ of $0.18$ (95\% CI; $-1.42, 1.91$); for $\nu_j=0$, $0.20$ (95\% CI; $-1.36, 1.83$); for $\delta=0$, $0.21$ (95\% CI; $-1.38, 1.94$); and for $\xi_j=0$, $-0.83$ (95\% CI; $-2.43, 0.75$).
+The largest differences was found for the analysis setting $\xi_j$ to zero (i.e. no unmeasured confounding); however the CI still cover zero and we expect this assumption to not hold.
+Fixing the other sensitivity parameters at zero had minimal impact.

+We also compare our approach, BSP-GC1 with BP-GC, IPTW-W, IPTW-SW, and TMLE (described in the simulation study).
+For simplicity of comparison we estimate the causal contrasts described in the simulation study.
+Further to avoid limited overlap, we restrict our data to those age-cohorts where we observe both married and widowed participants over the study period, instead of restricting to the region as for the main analyses.
+For IPTW-W, IPTW-SW, and TMLE, confidence intervals were calculated using nonparametric bootstrap.
+We used 5000 bootstrap samples.
+The bootstrap confidence intervals were calculated using the 2.5th and 97.5th percentiles of the resulting estimates.

-The results from the four methods are given in Table \ref{comparison.otherm}.
+The results from all the methods are given in Table \ref{comparison.otherm}.
 First, all of the methods display a negative widowhood effect on memory, although all confidence/credible intervals (CI) cover zero.
-There is a large discrepancy between our semi-parametric approach, BSP-GC, and the parametric counterpart, BP-GC.
+There is a large discrepancy between our semi-parametric approach, BSP-GC1, and the parametric counterpart, BP-GC.
 In the latter, the effect was attenuated and the CI was narrower.
 A likely explanation of the discrepancy in effect estimates is that BP-GC is more susceptible to bias caused by model misspecification.
 BP-GC and IPTW-SW yielded most similar results, although the weighting approach had much wider CI.
 Further, the effect estimate appeared most negative using IPTW-W and the CI was much wider than for any of the other methods.
 Weighting methods are known to be unstable and to have problems with large variance estimates in finite samples if the values of the weights are extreme.
 In our analysis the range of the weights was 0.06-14.3 for IPTW-W, compared to 0.06-5.4 for IPTW-SW.
 The large weights using IPTW-W may explain the deviating result using this method.
-Our BSP-GC approach yielded an estimate of $\tau$ most similar to TMLE, although TMLE had slightly wider CI.
+Our BSP-GC1 approach yielded an estimate of $\tau$ most similar to TMLE, although TMLE had slightly wider CI.
+This is consistent with the results of the simulation study.

-We compare the fit of the BSP-GC and BP-GC to the observed data using the logarithm of the pseudo marginal likelihood (LPML; \cite{geisser1979}).
-The values of the LPML were -$16,803$ for BP-GC and -$15,778$ for BSP-GC, indicating a better a better fit for the BSP approach.